swaptacular/swpt_ca_scripts/README.md

 You will be asked to enter the password for your private key at least once.
-At the end, an info-bundle file will be created for you, with the specified name (`my-foo-node.zip` in this example).
+At the end, an info-bundle file will be created for you, with the specified name (in this example, `my-foo-node.zip`).

 You can run the `create-infobundle` command many times, creating as many info-bundle files as you want.
-Normally, whenever you make changes to your `nodeinfo` directory, you will need to generate a new, updated info-bundle file.
+Normally, whenever you make changes to your "nodeinfo" directory, you will need to generate a new, updated info-bundle file.
 It is probably a good idea to have your latest info-bundle file under version control.